Urban deforestation is on the rise. Many of our mature public trees are in decline, creating a critical need to replenish the urban forest.

-Planting projects require extensive coordination between Canopy staff, City staff, and volunteers.
+Planting projects require extensive coordination between Canopy staff, City or School District staff, and volunteers.
 We work closely with partners such as the Palo Alto and East Palo Alto Public Works Departments and local school districts.
-Canopy manages all aspects of projects from conception to implementation.
-This includes designing planting plans, selecting and ordering trees, recruiting and coordinating volunteers and training Canopy Planting Leaders to supervise volunteer groups in proper planting methods.
+Canopy manages all aspects from project conception to implementation.
+This includes designing planting plans, selecting and ordering trees, recruiting and coordinating volunteers, and training Canopy Planting Leaders to supervise volunteer groups in proper planting methods.